johnnyfreeman/revolver/README.md

 # Revolver.js

-Revolver.js is a new content slider that makes no assumptions about your markup.
+Revolver.js is a content slider that makes no assumptions about your markup.
 Think of Revolver as a boilerplate or framework for making your own slider, exactly the way you want it.

 http://revolverjs.com/